lab7arriam/Serratia_pangenome_2023/README.md

 This repository contains scripts used for statistical analysis of pangenome, phylogeny, and phenotypical associations.
 Please consult the Methods section in the paper for extra details:

 Shikov A.E., Merkushova A.V., Nizhnikov A.A., Antonets K.S.
-(2023) The man, the plant, and the insect: shooting host specificity determinants in <i>Serratia marcescens</i> pangenome
+(2023) The man, the plant, and the insect: shooting host specificity determinants in <i>Serratia marcescens</i> pangenome.
+Front.
+Microbiol.
+14:1211999. doi: 10.3389/fmicb.2023.1211999

 ## Figures
 Figures are available in the `pics/` directory.
 For the description, please consult the Results section of the article.